abachman/backup-toolkit/readme.md

+***this readme is out of date as of 2009-02-27 due to extensive rewriting***

+For now, run `cap deploy` to go through every necessary step.
+Please note, the first execution of backup-runner.rb on the remote machine (*node*) should be run from the node since you'll have to go through the ssh known hosts procedure:

+    The authenticity of host 'hostname (255.255.255.255)'
+        can't be established.
+    RSA key fingerprint is 00:02:06:04:09:86:90:40:04:30:77:07:04:00:59:14.
+    Are you sure you want to continue connecting (yes/no)?

 # SLS Backup Toolkit

 backup-toolkit is a collection of Capistrano recipes and linux scripts intended to make the remote control of backups simple and painless.